mtossain/satsvs/readme.md

 <Statistic>Mean</Statistic>
 ```
 - OrthoViewLatitude angle: This parameter can be given to see one part of the globe in an orthometric view, eg.  for the polar region.
-- Revisit flag: This flag will enable additional revisit computation after the swath coverage.
+- Revisit flag: This flag will enable revisit computation after the swath coverage.
 The statistic will determine
 what kind of statistic is displayed per user location.

 <img src="/docs/obs_swath_push_broom.png" alt="cov_satellite_push_broom"/>